-But policyholders should proceed with caution, since some PAPs are not as generous.
-For example, some versions may be more restrictive towards pickups or vans, possibly including a gross vehicle weight (GVW) limitation or a clause that restricts coverage to owned pickups or vans only.
+Some personal auto policies may be more restrictive toward pickups or vans.
+This could possibly include a gross vehicle weight (GVW) limitation or a clause that restricts coverage to owned pickups or vans only.
 Be sure to consult your policy before driving any pickup or van for work.

-Further, policyholders should understand that any coverage permitted for business use of personal vehicles by the PAP is not intended for these three vehicle categories:
+Know that any coverage permitted for business use of personal vehicles by a personal auto policy is not intended for these three vehicle categories: